-Details about Game of Thrones Season 7 are already beginning to surface, giving us a solid picture of what the final seasons of the HBO series will look like.
+Details about Game of Thrones Season 7 are surfacing, giving us a solid picture of what the final seasons of the HBO series will look like.
 Season 6 closed out with a collection of story threads in precarious places.
 Daenerys is sailing to Westeros, Jon is the new King in the North, Cersei now sits on the Iron Throne, and the White Walkers are poised for an invasion of their own.

 What’s going to happen once Season 7 kicks off?
 We have a pretty good idea, at least on a tertiary level, so let’s jump in and break it all down, shall we?